mpr90/dbxcli/README.md

 8. Replace the value for `personalAppSecret` with the secret from the webpage.

 Finally we're ready to build.
 Run `go build`, and you'll see a `dbxcli` binary has been created in the current directory.
 Congrats, we're done!

+Note: in order to test the application without modifying the source code, the personal App key and personal App secret can be set using environment variables:

+export DROPBOX_PERSONAL_APP_KEY=...
+export DROPBOX_PERSONAL_APP_SECRET=...

 ## Usage